andrappdevelop/Numbers/README.md

-Parsing and repeating the project as training for the modern stack:
+The project as training for the modern stack:
 -Clean Architecture
 -MVVM
 -Retrofit 2